torrejonv/teranode/docs/architecture/architecture.md

 1. **TX Storage Service:** This is a datastore that holds all received transactions, either invalid or eligible for inclusion in the next block template.

-2. **Multicast Receiver Service (Multiple Instances):** These services are responsible for listening to transactions that are being broadcasted over the network.
+2. **Multicast Receiver Service (Multiple Instances):** These services are responsible for listening to transactions that are being broadcast over the network.
 These services listen on IPV6 multicast network addresses reserved for Bitcoin transactions.
 There are multiple instances, each listening to a set of fixed IPV6 addresses, offering a horizontally scalable design that allows for handling more transactions by increasing the number of service instances.
 There can be an arbitrary number of these multicast receiver services operating, which is part of how the system achieves scalability.

 3. **Message Broker:** This is the communication layer that the multicast receiver services use to forward the extended transactions to the Validation service.
 The use of a message broker introduces decoupling between the services, allowing for more scalable and maintainable systems.